yperigois/Getting-cleaning-data/README.md

 # Getting-cleaning-data

+   1- Merges the training and the test sets to create one data set

+   2- Extracts only the measurements on the mean and standard deviation for each measurement.

+   3- Uses descriptive activity names to name the activities in the data set

+   4-Appropriately labels the data set with descriptive variable names.

+   5-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##How the script is working:
+  Run() function will genertae the dity data set described above

   Loading "data.table" and "dplyr" packages

   Reading and loading raw data with fread fonction: